 - Progression to a wheelchair or being bed bound

 - Inability to independently perform the activities of daily living

 - Inability to eat or drink sufficiently, leading to continuing weight loss

-- Complications including aspiration pneumonia, sepsis or stage 3 or 4 pressure ulcers.
+- Complications include aspiration pneumonia, sepsis, or stage 3 or 4 pressure ulcers

 - Medicare (CMS) guidelines require a doctor to certify that a person has six months or less to live to be eligible for hospice benefits

 Medicare and many insurance plans cover the cost of hospice care.
 Medications, home medical equipment, and supplies related to a person’s terminal illness are provided at no cost.
 Care is available at home, in a nursing facility, or anywhere a person calls home.

 Advanced care planning enables people in the early stages of PD to express the kinds of care they want.
 Questions about feeding tubes or resuscitation can be addressed before a medical crisis.
 Important documents for advance direct care planning include a living will and a health care proxy form.